 01 Feb Tips on Buying School Shoes for Children

-It’s February and children across Australia are back at school for a new academic year.
-Did you buy your kids new school shoes recently only to have them complain about blisters and squished toes?
+Did you buy your kids new school shoes only to have them complain about blisters and squished toes?
 Are you unsure of what shoes to buy them for the upcoming sports season (hello, soccer!)?
 Did you buy cheap school shoes online, but are regretting your decision thanks to the shoes’ poor quality and bad fit?
-A visit to a podiatrist is just what your children’s feet need.
+A visit to our podiatrists is just what your children’s feet need.

 The fact is, children spend over six hours a day in their school shoes – jumping, running, walking, skipping.
 In addition, many of them engage in sports such as soccer, netball, cricket and athletics.
 It’s imperative that they wear shoes that fit properly so that their young feet have the chance to grow correctly.
 Ill-fitting shoes can lead to problems such as ingrown toenails, corns and bunions.
 When you visit a podiatrist to get your children’s feet measured and fitted, your podiatrist will match your child’s foot type and function with the correct pair of shoes and also look after their overall foot and ankle health.